- Share this article on Facebook

 - Share this article on Whatsapp

 - Share this article on Reddit

 - Share this article on Pinit

 NEW YORK – Video game giant Activision Blizzard said Thursday that Call of Duty: Modern Warfare 3 has “shattered theatrical box office, book and video game sales records” for five-day worldwide sell-through in dollars, crossing the $775 million mark.

 That beat the company’s own previous record of $650 million set a year ago by Call of Duty: Black Ops.
 Activision had recorded $550 million two years ago for Call of Duty: Modern Warfare 2.

-The video game company cited data from Charttrack and retail customer sell-through information.
+The company cited Charttrack and retail customer sell-through data.

 “With $775 million of sales of Call of Duty: Modern Warfare 3 in its first five days, Call of Duty has become the first entertainment property in history to set five-day launch records for three consecutive years across all forms of entertainment,” said Activision Blizzard CEO Robert Kotick.

 Life-to-date retail sales for the Call of Duty franchise have exceeded $6 billion worldwide, making it “one of the most valuable entertainment properties in the world,” he said.